olepoeschl/olepoeschl/README.md

 ⚡ Interested in **parallel programming**, **software architecture** and gamedev

 🚀 Currently working on:
+- a real time remote support system for android-based AR glasses
+- optimzed methods and a distributed system for solving the N-queens problem
 - a cross-platform library for creating self-updating Java desktop applications: [Upme](https://github.com/olepoeschl/Upme)
-- a real time remote support system for android-based AR glasses

 🇩🇪 Based in Germany